jimmoffitt/developer_advocate.blog/metadataEvolution/TweetJSON_GettingStarted.md

 + core details are here: http://support.gnip.com/sources/twitter/data_format.html#TweetActivities
 + How can this Getting Started Guide build on top of that?

++ Focus on 'original' format, the format native to Twitter. (e.g. not Activity Streams as designed by Gnip)

 ]

 ### Twitter JSON Objects 101 <a id="twitterJsonIntro" class="tall">&nbsp;</a>